Marc-Gee/seedsigner/README.md

 This process also assumes you are running the commands from a computer where both [GPG](https://gnupg.org/download/index.html) and [shasum](https://command-not-found.com/shasum) are already installed and working.

-### Importing the Seedsigner Projects' Public Key, and then proving it is genuine .
+### Importing the Seedsigner Projects' public key, and confirming that it is their genuine key.
 First you will add/update the *public key* of the SeedSigner project into your keychain.
 The command below will fetch our public key from a popular online keyserver called *Keybase.io*.
 After the Key is imported successfully, we will visually compare its properties to some websites.
 ```
 gpg --fetch-keys https://keybase.io/SeedSigner/pgp_keys.asc